-Fractals Are Pervasive in Nature; Both the Cerebellar Brain Cells and the DNA are Fractal Objects
+3.3.
+Fractals are Pervasive in Nature; both the Cerebellar Brain Cells and the DNA are Fractal Objects

-Mandelbrot (1983) coined the term "fractal" in his epoch-making book only about a quarter of a century ago, but the impact of identifying fractal geometry intrinsic to Nature is already profound.
+Mandelbrot [1983] coined the term "fractal" in his epoch-making book only about a quarter of a Century ago, but the impact of identifying fractal geometry intrinsic to Nature is already profound.

-The Zipf-School Suspected that the DNA Contained a Fractal Language
+3.3.1.
+The Zipf-School Suspected that the DNA contained a Fractal Language

-The first "hints" that the A, C, T, and G nucleotide sequences of DNA (especially of noncoding DNA) possibly harbored a (mathematical) "language" was published before the epoch of "massive whole genome sequencing," in 1994 in Science (see Fig. 61.1 in Flam 1994).
-Its original caption: "Line of evidence.
-Plotting frequency against rank of arbitrary 'words' in noncoding yeast DNA yields the linear plot found in human language" reveals the key word "arbitrary."
-Note that "words" of the noncoding DNA were three to eight bases, sampled in an unjustified manner.
+The first "hints" that the A, C, T and G nucleotide-sequences of DNA (especially of non-coding DNA) possibly harbored a (mathematical) "language" was published before the epoch of "massive whole genome sequencing", in 1994 in Science, see Fig. 1 in Flam, [1994].
+Its original captation: "Line of evidence.
+Plotting frequency against rank of arbitrary 'words' in noncoding yeast DNA yields the linear plot found in human language" reveals the key word "arbitrary".
+Note that "words" of the non-coding DNA were 3-8 bases, sampled in an unjustified manner.
 Neither graph appeared to conform to the straight "Line of evidence" of Zipf's law.

-The study reported by Flam was based on a comparison with the empirical "Zipf's law," which applies to natural languages Zipf (1949).
+The study reported by Flam was based on a comparison with the empirical "Zipf's law", that applies to natural languages Zipf [1949].
 The distribution of frequencies (actual occurrences) of words in a large corpus of data versus their rank is generally a power-law distribution, with exponent close to one.
 Zipf's law is thus an experimental law, not a theoretical one.
 Zipf-like distributions are commonly observed, in many kinds of phenomena.
 However, the causes of Zipf-like distributions in real life are a matter of some controversy, with DNA being no exception.

-While the early observations applied to DNA in 1994 were found worthy of reporting in Science and were widely heralded that "something interesting was lurking in the junk (DNA)," the "Zipf-test" was inconclusive.
-Review by Simons and Pellionisz (2006a) pointed out that investigators failed to detect "well-defined scaling or fractal exponents" (Chatzidimitriou et al. 1996) or "any signs of hidden language in noncoding DNA" (Bonhoeffer et al. 1997).
+While the early observations applied to DNA in 1994 were found worthy of reporting in Science and were widely heralded that "something interesting was lurking in the junk [DNA]" the "Zipf-test" was inconclusive.
+Review by Simons and Pellionisz [2006a] pointed out that investigators failed to detect "well-defined scaling or fractal exponents"; Chatzidimitriou et al, [1996] or "any signs of hidden language in non-coding DNA"; Bonhoeffer et al, [1997].

 Empirical law aside, the biggest problem was the definition of "words" in the DNA.
-First, Harvard linguistics professor Zipf (1902-1950) established his "law," based on observations on the English language, in which "words" are taken for granted.
+First, Harvard linguistics professor Zipf (1902-1950) established his "law", based on observations on the English language, in which "words" are taken for granted.
 He found that in text samples the frequency of any word was roughly inversely proportional when plotted against the rank of how common each word was; the frequency of the k-th most common word in a text was roughly proportional to 1/k.
 Plotting both frequency and rank on a logarithmic scale, "Zipf's law" was expected to yield a declining linear graph also for "words" of the DNA.

-When applying this natural language linguistics to DNA the results were not entirely convincing (Fig. 61.1 of Flam 1994).
+When applying this natural language lingustics to DNA the results were not entirely convincing (Fig. 1 of Flam, 1994).
 The problem was not only that the graphs did not quite conform to the linear Zipf's law.
-It tsaasdIt is unacceptable that the definition in the noncoding DNA was completely and explicitly arbitrary.
-Of course, there was no definition at that time of what A, C, T, and G strings might constitute "words."
-In the analysis conducted by Mantegna et al. (1994): "when the group arbitrarily divided up their samples of junk (DNA) into "words" between 3 and 8 bases long and applied the Zipf test, the telltale linear plot emerged."
+It is unacceptable that the definition in the noncoding DNA was completely and explicitly arbitrary.
+Of course, there was no definition at that time of what A, C, T andG strings might constitute "words".
+In the analysis conducted by Mantegna et al [1994]: "when the group arbitrarily divided up their samples of junk [DNA] into "words" between 3 and 8 bases long and applied the Zipf test, the telltale linear plot emerged".